Definition of F-Test Formula

 df2 = n2 – 1 = 51-1 = 50

-The variance of Delhi Head Office customers is 31 and that for Mumbai branch is 20.
-The sample size for Delhi Head Office is 11 and that for Mumbai branch is 21.
+The variance of Delhi Head Office customers is 31, and that for the Mumbai branch is 20.
+The sample size for Delhi Head Office is 11, and that for the Mumbai branch is 21.
 Carry out a two-tailed F-test with a level of significance of 10%.

 Alternate Hypothesis Ha: σ12 ≠ σ22